wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-manage-logins.md

 ## Granting server-level permissions to a login

-In order for logins other than the server-level principal to manage server-level security, Azure SQL Database offers two security roles: **loginmanager** for creating logins and **dbmanager** for creating databases.
+In order for logins other than the server-level principal to manage server-level security, Windows Azure SQL Database offers two security roles: **loginmanager**, for creating logins and **dbmanager** for creating databases.
 Only users in the **master** database can be added to these database roles.

 > [AZURE.NOTE] To create logins or databases, you must be connected to the **master** database (which is a logical representation of **master**).

 ### The loginmanager role

-Like the **securityadmin** fixed server role for an on-premises instance of SQL Server, the **loginmanager** database role in Azure SQL Database is has permission to create logins.
+Like the **securityadmin** fixed server role for an on-premises instance of SQL Server, the **loginmanager** database role in Windows Azure SQL Database is has permission to create logins.
 Only the server-level principal login (created by the provisioning process) or members of the **loginmanager** database role can create new logins.

 ### The dbmanager role

-The  Azure SQL Database **dbmanager** database role is similar to the **dbcreator** fixed server role for an on-premises instance of SQL Server.
+Windows The  Azure SQL Database **dbmanager** database role is similar to the **dbcreator** fixed server role for an on-premises instance of SQL Server.
 Only the server-level principal login (created by the provisioning process) or members of the **dbmanager** database role can create databases.
 Once a user is a member of the **dbmanager** database role, it can create a database with the Azure SQL Database ``CREATE DATABASE`` command, but that command must be executed in the master database.
-For more information, see [CREATE DATABASE (Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/dn268335.aspx).
+For more information, see [CREATE DATABASE (SQL Server Transact-SQL)](https://msdn.microsoft.com/zh-cn/library/ms176061.aspx).

 ### How to assign SQL Database server-level roles